salmaelbarbori/2024-InnovAI-Hackathon/BUILDERS ALLIANCE/README.md

 Do we really need weeks of prep for just 1 week of travel?
 And do we need to speak foreign languages to travel in our own country ⁉️

 ##  Impact and Proposed Solution: 💡

-Terhal is a chatbot 🤖 powered by LLMs (GPT-4 and Terjman), featuring an easy-to-use interface designed for Moroccan travelers passionate about using DARIJA while searching for the best places to visit in Morocco.
+Terhal is a chatbot 🤖 powered by LLMs (GPT-4 and Terjman), featuring an easy-to-use interface designed for Moroccan travelers passionate about using **DARIJA** while searching for the best places to visit in Morocco.
+It represents a brand-new way to help travelers find the best spots without investing too much time in preparation (time is money 💰).
+Not only that, it breaks down language barriers by incorporating the casual dialect **DARIJA** into the search.
+While built on existing solutions, Terhal combines the trio of **cost, quality, and time**, offering Moroccan travelers personalized recommendations in under 10 minutes, all in their mother tongue.

 ##  Project Outcomes and Deliverables: